conan-io/docs/reference/config_files/global_conf.rst

     *:tools.cmake.cmaketoolchain:generator=Ninja
     zlib:tools.cmake.cmaketoolchain:generator=Visual Studio 16 2019

-This example shows you how to specify a general `generator` for all your packages, but for `zlib` one. `zlib` is defining `Visual Studio 16 2019` as its own generator.
+This example shows you how to specify a general ``generator`` for all your packages except for `zlib` which is defining `Visual Studio 16 2019` as its generator.

 Besides that, it's quite relevant to say that **the order matters**.
 So, if we change the order of the configuration lines above: